According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 This is another reason to use a Disney-certified Travel Agent as they will be on the lookout for you if there are any discounts that can be applied to your vacation package.
 This can be invaluable and save you hundreds of dollars.

-Another advantage that you might get visiting Disneyland Paris shortly after it reopens is reduced crowds.
-Again, in the weeks after reopening we think there will be a short-term spike in crowds, mostly French people who are sick of staying inside and want to do something fun.
-So day visits could be up during the Summer.
+Another advantage that you will definitely get visiting Disneyland Paris during this reopening phase is reduced crowds.
+In the weeks after reopening there was a short-term spike in crowds, mostly French people who are sick of staying inside and want to do something fun.

 We don’t know to what extent and how big these discounts will be, and how low the crowds will get, but we’ll keep an eye on them for you so you will know when more information comes out.